wrmack/helios-server-docs/docs/deploy_heroku_walkthrough.md

 - under **Plans & Pricing** select **Starter** (the free option) and **Install Mailgun**
 - to provision the add-on for your app enter the name of your app and click **Submit Order Form**
 - check it has been added by going to the **Settings** page  - Config Vars should now include a number of keys relating to Mailgun
-- add the following to settings.py
+- your email settings in settings.py should be:
 ```shell
 EMAIL_HOST = os.environ['MAILGUN_SMTP_SERVER']
 EMAIL_HOST_USER = os.environ['MAILGUN_SMTP_LOGIN']